live-coding-frankfurt/live-coding-frankfurt/README.md

 exhaustive list of languages, libraries, tools which can be used to live code audio or visual performances.
 Plus it lists quite a few videos and articles

+There's also the very extensive [awesome-creative-coding](https://github.com/terkelg/awesome-creative-coding) list, which goes beyond live coding but has lots more resources on how to get creative with code.

 ## Systems/Languages for Live Coding

 The following is only very small excerpt of all the existing systems, and we don't aim to replicate the already very